downtown

 With 138 systematic reviews and 40 Cochrane and Non-Cochrane protocols since our founding in 2017, we are committed to excellence in research and the dissemination of knowledge that transforms healthcare.

-Together with Maternal and Child Health Research Department We lead international studies supporting the safety and benefits of the COVID-19 vaccine in pregnant women.
+Together with Maternal and Child Health Research Department we are leading international studies supporting the safety and benefits of the COVID-19 vaccine in pregnant women.

 EDUCATION